xbpeng/awr/README.md

 ## Data
 - `data/policies/` contains pretrained models for the different environments.
-- `data/logs/` contains the training logs for the different environments, which can be used to plot learning curves.
+- `data/logs/` contains training logs for the different environments, which can be used to plot learning curves.